Vorlesung: Environmental Finance (GCE:C3a) (74037)

 Thomas Koellner, Mario Larch

 Lecture, 2 ECTS

-Learning Objectives (Module C3): The worldwide increase in the need for goods and services as well as the globalisation of markets has international ecological and social impacts.
-On the one hand, developing countries can profit economically by increased export of raw material (e.g. bio fuel) or by direct investment from industrialised nations (e.g. in the agrarian sector); on the other hand, ecosystems with lower environmental standards such as in developing countries are being sustainably damaged.
-Aim of the module is to understand the flow of goods and services in global finance and raw material markets as well as their ecological impacts and to ask critical questions about environmental-political instruments.
+Learning Objectives (Module C3): The increasing demand for goods and services as well as the globalization of markets has far-reaching economic, ecological and social effects.
+On the one hand, developing countries could benefit economically from increased export of raw materials (e.g. biofuels) or through direct investment from industrial nations (e.g. in the agricultural sector), on the other hand, ecosystems could be sustainably damaged due to low environmental standards in developing countries.

 << Zurück zu Semester-Übersicht